AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

    |edge-verify|

    If the Edge Gateway status is not **up**, you can troubleshoot Edge connectivity using CLI commands on the Edge Gateway console.
-See `Troubleshooting Edge Gateway Connectivity <http://docs.aviatrix.com/HowTos/edge-2.0-workflow.html#troubleshooting-edge-gateway-connectivity>`_.
+See `Troubleshooting Edge Gateway Connectivity`_.

 Next, attach the Edge Gateway to the Transit Gateway.
-See `Attach Edge Gateway to Transit Gateway <http://docs.aviatrix.com/HowTos/edge-2.0-workflow.html#attach-edge-gateway-to-transit-gateway>`_.
+See `Attach Edge Gateway to Transit Gateway`_.

 3. Attach Edge Gateway to Transit Gateway
 ------------------------------------------